katiavas/Self-Supervised-Deep-Learning-and-Neocortex/README.md

-# Bachelor Thesis : Self-Supervised Deep Learning and Neocortex
+# Bachelor Thesis - Reinforcement Learning : Self-Supervised Deep Learning and Neocortex

 # Abstract
 The exploration exploitation dilemma is one of the most prominent open research problems in Reinforcement Learning (RL).
 Pathak et al [67] have proposed a solution that introduces balance between those